open-telemetry/opentelemetry-java-instrumentation/README.md

 number as the Java agent you are using.
 Starting with 1.0.0, the Java agent will start supporting multiple (1.0.0+) versions of `opentelemetry-api`.

+For most users, the out-of-the-box instrumentation is completely sufficient and nothing more has to be done.
+Sometimes, however, users wish to add attributes to the otherwise automatic spans, or they might want to create spans for their own custom code.

 You'll need to add a dependency on the `opentelemetry-api` library to get started; if you intend to use the `@WithSpan` annotation, also include the `opentelemetry-extension-annotations` dependency.